 Unexcused Absences

-Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above for an excused absence.
+Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above or in administrative procedure for an excused absence.

-As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused will experience the consequences of his/her absence.
-A student's grade may be affected if a graded activity or assignment occurs during the period of time when the student is absent.
+A student's grade may be affected if a graded activity or assignment occurs during the period of time when the student is absent and that absence is not excused.

 The school will notify a student’s parent or guardian in writing or by telephone whenever the student has failed to attend school after one unexcused absence within any month during the current school year.
 The notification will include the potential consequences of additional unexcused absences.
 The school will make reasonable efforts to provide this information in a language the parent understands.